mahmoudadelKA/humata-rec/replit.md

 ## Overview
 The Multi-Tool Arabic Platform is a comprehensive web application offering ten powerful tools.
 Its primary purpose is to provide a suite of utilities for media processing, AI-driven content analysis, and document manipulation, all within a modern, Arabic RTL, glassmorphism-designed interface.
 The platform aims to serve users with efficient and intelligent tools for tasks like speech-to-text conversion, video cutting, anime and podcast detection, universal media downloading, PDF to Word conversion, video transcription, and AI-powered document formatting.
 It leverages advanced AI models and various APIs to deliver robust functionality, catering to both general users and those requiring specialized Arabic language support.

-## Recent Changes (December 5, 2025)
+## Recent Changes (December 6, 2025)
-- **Replit Environment Setup:** Successfully imported and configured the project for Replit deployment
+- **Mobile/Tablet Responsive Improvements:**
+  - Added responsive CSS for screens 640px and below with proper title/text sizing
+  - Reduced microphone button sizes on mobile (90px on mobile, 75px on very small screens)
+  - Action buttons (copy/download/delete) now display in a grid layout on mobile
+  - Textarea and info boxes optimized for small screens
+  - Word/char count section stacks vertically on mobile
+  - Tablet-specific styles (481px-768px) for better layout
+- **Sidebar Menu Button Fixes:**
+  - Removed inline onclick handlers in favor of JavaScript event listeners
+  - Added debounce to prevent double-triggering on touch devices
+  - Simplified event handling for better cross-device compatibility
+  - Visual feedback on touch (scale animation)
+- **Previous Changes (December 5, 2025):**
-- **System Dependencies:** Installed FFmpeg and Tesseract OCR via Nix packages
+  - Replit Environment Setup with FFmpeg and Tesseract OCR
-- **Python Dependencies:** Installed all required packages from requirements.txt
-- **Workflow Configuration:** Configured Gunicorn to run on 0.0.0.0:5000 with webview output
+  - Configured Gunicorn with extended timeouts (1800s)
-- **Deployment Configuration:** Set up autoscale deployment with proper timeout settings (1800s)
-- **Authentication Removed:** Replaced login/registration with simple "Enter AI World" button for direct access
+  - Authentication removed for direct access
-- **Global Video Background:** YouTube video now plays as background throughout the entire site
+  - Global YouTube video background
-- **Sidebar Navigation Fixes:**
-  - Fixed toggle button responsiveness by keeping inline `onclick` attribute as fallback
-  - Removed DOM cloning that was causing event listener issues
-  - Added capture phase event listeners for better event handling
-  - Improved mobile menu state management
-  - Added localStorage persistence for active tool selection
-  - Menu now properly opens/closes on click/touch
-  - Sidebar stays open when clicking links on desktop
-  - Sidebar closes after link click only on mobile view
-- **Background Sound & Mobile Optimization (Latest):**
-  - Enabled background video sound on welcome page (unmuted by default)
-  - Added floating sound toggle button (bottom-right) with pulsing animation
-  - Sound automatically mutes when entering the app
-  - Sound button hidden after entering the app
-  - Mobile performance optimization: Video hidden on screens <768px, replaced with gradient background
+  - Mobile performance optimization (video hidden on small screens)
-  - Reduced video quality from HD720 to medium for better performance
-- **Status:** Application is fully functional with responsive sidebar navigation and optimized mobile experience
+- **Status:** Application is fully functional with improved mobile responsiveness and sidebar navigation

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development where I can provide feedback at each stage.
 Ask before making major changes to the project's architecture or core functionalities.
 Ensure the application maintains its Arabic RTL design and glassmorphism aesthetic.
 All new features should seamlessly integrate with the existing UI/UX.
 Do not make changes to the `replit.md` file without explicit instruction.